-Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B.1
+Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B

-In 1986, the sewage pumping station was constructed by the Region of Peel to service the Village and surrounding area.
-In 1986 a time capsule, in a sealed Plexiglas box, was buried on the site.
+1986 a time capsule, in a sealed Plexiglas box, was buried on the site.
 In 2006 the time capsule was removed.

 A frame structure with red brick finish and yellow brick accents.
 The structure houses the Region of Peel sewage pumping station built in 1986.
-The Region worked with the City to design a structure that would be compatible to the Village character in its size, shape, form and materials.
+The Region worked with the City to design a structure that would be compatible to the village character in its size, shape, form and materials.

-On this same site is a cast aluminum plaque commemorating the heritage designation of the Village as a HCD.
+On this same site is a cast aluminum plaque commemorating the heritage designation of the Village as a heritage conservation district.